Frequently Asked Questions

-Does the Children’s Museum have any discounts or subsidies available?
+What discounts or subsidies are available?

 Can I bring my own food?

-Are you peanut free?
+Are you peanut-free?

 Is the Children’s Museum accessible to wheelchairs and strollers?

-Do you offer any childcare programs?
+Do you offer childcare?

-Is the Children’s Museum moving?
+Is the London Children’s Museum moving?

 During the design and renovation of this space, we are still open for play at 21 Wharncliffe Rd S!